metanorma/metanorma.org/_software/metanorma-cli.md

 The Metanorma CLI Ruby gem provides the `metanorma` executable, which can be used to build any official Metanorma flavor from the command line.
-(All officially supported Metnaorma flavors are automatically installed as gem dependencies.)
+(All officially supported Metanorma flavors are automatically installed as gem dependencies.)